atreyasha/spp-explainability/docs/develop.md

 1. Slides

-    1.  **TODO** Discussion (\~3 slides)

-        1.  check if we can find stronger inductive biases to discuss, such as pronouns or gender

-        2.  we can also go into USA centric pronouns and digital formatting

-    2. Conclusions (\~1 slide)
+    1.  **TODO** Conclusions (\~1 slide)

-    3. Future work (\~2 slides)
+    2.  **TODO** Future work (\~2 slides)

-    4. Do spell-check of all slides
+    3. Do spell-check of all slides

         **DEADLINE:** *\<2021-07-04 Sun>*

 2. Do timed practice to hit 20 minutes

-    1.  complete animations of slides
+    1. Complete animations of slides

         1.  consider using stepwise tikz rectangles for CGs

+        2.  consider whether to use partial uncover or uncover all

+        3.  consider using red rectangles to highlight certain areas of figures

-    2.  practice will help fine-tuning slides
+    2. 20 minute timed practice will help fine-tuning slides

-    3.  prepare for counter-questions for additional 30 minutes

-    4.  prepare extra slides which could help answer counter-questions
+    3. Prepare extra slides which could help answer counter-questions in additional 30 minuts

-        1.  eg. comparison table of SoPa vs. SoPa++
+        1.  bring up mistake on percentages in the defense

-        2.  perhaps information on target audiences and explainability evaluation
+        2.  prepare counter opinions/slides on three guidelines for evaluation, usefulness, explainability survey and target audiences

 ### Admin